 - a.
 A declaratory judgment that the Committee lacks a legitimate legislative purpose for obtaining the President's state tax information; - b.
 A permanent injunction prohibiting the Committee from making a written request under the TRUST Act, or taking any other action to request, inspect, review, use, maintain, or disclose the President's state tax information; - c.
 A declaratory judgment that the TRUST Act violates the First Amendment; - d.
 A permanent injunction prohibiting the Attorney General from enforcing the TRUST Act; - e.
 A permanent injunction prohibiting the Commissioner from complying with any written request under the TRUST Act, or from taking any other action to disclose the President's state tax information; - f.
 A temporary restraining order and preliminary injunction granting the relief specified above during the pendency of this action; - g.
+An order under the All Writs Act requiring the Attorney General or Commissioner to notify the Court and Plaintiff if they receive a request for the President's state tax information, and requiring them to refrain from complying with that request until Plaintiff has an opportunity to be heard in court; - h.
+An order under the All Writs Act requiring the Committee, Chairman Neal, or Grossman to notify the Court and Plaintiff before the Chairman makes a request under the TRUST Act for the President's state tax information, and requiring the Chairman to refrain from making that request until Plaintiff has an opportunity to be heard in court;

-Plaintiff's reasonable costs and expenses, including attorneys' fees; and - h.
+- i.
+Plaintiff's reasonable costs and expenses, including attorneys' fees; and - j.
 All other preliminary and permanent relief that Plaintiff is entitled to, including equitable relief under the All Writs Act to protect this Court's jurisdiction.